When to Get Power of Attorney for Elderly Parents

 If in doubt about why a medical power of attorney and a living will is important, watch this video of 30-something David Drummond, who was involved in an unexpected and life-threatening accident.
 David and his doctor made this video because it was David’s desire to share his story and save others from having the legal and medical system interfere with care decisions.

 One of my favorite elderly clients was “stuck” in a nursing facility.
 Like Dorothy from the Wizard of Oz, he wanted to return home but lacked the ruby red slippers to make his dream come true.
-In this case, the ruby red slippers were a person to accept the legal power of attorney for financial and medical to accept responsibility for and to arrange his care.
+In this case, the ruby red slippers was a person to accept the legal power of attorney for financial and medical responsibilities and to manage and arrange his care.

-Nursing facility staff were concerned about allowing my client to leave.
+The nursing facility staff was concerned about allowing my client to leave.
 Threats were made to call adult protective services and the community ombudsman if no action was taken to ensure his care and safety.
-Believe it or not, healthcare staff have the power to and do intercede in situations where elderly adults appear unable to manage care.
+Believe it or not, healthcare staff at communities can and do intercede in situations where elderly adults appear unable to manage care.
 Most elderly adults want to avoid nursing facility placement.

 My client’s wife had passed away years earlier.
 There were no children.
-His sister, who was close to his age and did not want to accept the legal responsibility, contacted me.
-Documents were completed and witnessed by his family while he was in the nursing facility.
+His sister, who was close to his age and did not want to accept the legal responsibility, contacted me to discuss serving as a power of attorney agent.
+An attorney was hired and the cocuments were completed and witnessed by his family while he was in the nursing facility.